ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   - Removed the usage of `versiondb`s being passed through blocks to pass state references that can be modified and read without re-parsing objects.
   - Implemented a base state manager to properly cache and mange writes to the underlying database.
   - Implemented CoW validator sets to enable caching multiple validator sets in memory.
-  - Indexed chains by subnet to avoid touching unused state objects.
+  - Indexed chains by Subnet to avoid touching unused state objects.
   - Indexed validators by `nodeID` to avoid unnecessary iterations while accepting `addDelegator` and `addSubnetValidator` transactions.
   - Reduced the number of key-value pairs dedicated to managing validator sets on disk and validator uptimes.
 - Added staking reward look-ups to the `platformvm`'s API to support indexing of rewards.